karafto/Hangman/README.md

 ## Features

 * The AI makes moves based on conditional probability and knowledge of the dictionary.
-Using feedback from prior moves, it recursively eliminates entries and recalculates letter frequency.
+Using feedback from prior moves, it repeatedly eliminates words and recalculates letter frequency.
 Here it is in action:

 ![Hangman](gameplay.gif)